 Exposure to PFAS has been known to cause cancer, decreased fertility, thyroid disease and other health problems, and it’s believed that products containing these chemicals should not be advertised as clean or safe.

-What Are PFAS and Why Would They Be in My Makeup Wipes?
+What Are PFAS and Why Might They Be in Consumer Products?

 Per- and polyfluoroalkyl substances (PFAS) are a group of synthetic chemicals that have been in use since at least the 1950s in industrial and consumer products.
 They’re commonly called “forever chemicals” because they’re known to resist breaking down in the environment and can accumulate over time in soil, wildlife and even humans.

 PFAS are also known to be resistant to oil, water and stains, and for this reason, they’ve been widely used in a variety of consumer products, including cosmetics.
 According to the FDA, PFAS are sometimes intentionally added to foundation, lipstick, eyeliner, eyeshadow, mascara and other makeup products in order to make the skin appear smooth and shiny or improve the product’s consistency and texture.
 The chemicals may also be present unintentionally in makeup if the ingredients are impure or break down.